scriptPilot/app-framework/DOCUMENTATION.md

 #### Deploy application

 Before you deploy your application, you have to test and build it.
+Then you do the deployment as follows:

 1. Upload the latest build folder `www/build-<version>` to your web server
 2. Change version in `www/.htaccess` file and upload it to your web server